WarnerMedia/artemis/backend/engine/plugins/README.md

 ### Configuration

 Configuration plugins evaluate the security settings of a repository.
+The `details` returned is a list of objects.
+Each distinct issue should have its own entry in the list.

 The fields are: